ufs-community/ufs-srweather-app/docs/UsersGuide/source/WE2Etests.rst

 Supported Tests
 ===================

 The full list of WE2E tests is extensive; it is not recommended to run all of the tests, as some are computationally expensive.
-A subset of the tests are supported for the latest release of the SRW Application`.
+A subset of the tests are supported for the latest release of the SRW Application.
 Frequent test cases appear in :numref:`Table %s <FrequentTests>` below, and complete test cases appear :doc:`here <CompleteTests>`.
 Frequent tests are a lightweight set of tests that can be automated and run regularly on each Level 1 platform.
 These tests and cover a wide scope of capabilities to ensure that there are no major, obvious faults in the underlying code.
 Complete tests include the remainder of the supported WE2E tests and cover a fuller list of workflow configurations.

 ..
    COMMENT: Add file w/supported tests to repo